West Bragg Creek Trail Etiquette, Trail Types, User Recommendations and Safety

 - Please do not bag your dog waste unless you take it with you to the nearest garbage receptacle.
 NEVER leave bagged dog waste on or adjacent to a trail.
 Do not throw bagged dog waste into the woods!

-- Please see map of PRA boundary (dogs must be on leash within PRA boundary)
+- Please see map of PRA boundary (dogs must be on leash within PRA boundary).
+Beige area on map shows the PRA area.

 - Cattle grazing season is June 15 to October 15 annually.